MLAbram/edu-iot-digital-twin-lab/Week-6/README.md

 * Crank the Wokwi slider to 40°C. The Red LED turns on.
 * Go to your Dashboard and click "Reset Local Alarm".
 * Did the LED turn off in Wokwi?
 If so, you have achieved Bi-Directional Control!

+The "Moment of Truth" Testing Sequence
+Terminal 1: Run your Bridge (python bridge_v2.py).

+Terminal 2: Run this Dashboard (streamlit run dashboard_v3.py).

+Wokwi: Start the simulation.

+Action:

+Slide the temp to 35°C.

+Wait for the Red LED to turn on.

+Click the "Reset Local Alarm" button in your Streamlit Sidebar.

+Watch the Wokwi Serial Monitor.
+If it says 🛑 REMOTE OVERRIDE, you have officially completed the circuit.